cschreib/lxgui/README.md

 * **edit_box**: an editable text box (multi-line edit_boxes are not yet fully supported).
 * **scroll_frame**: a frame that has scrollable content.

 As you can see from the screenshot below, lxgui can be used to create very complex GUIs (the "File selector" frame is actually a working file explorer!).
-This is mainly due to a powerful inheritance system: you can create a "template" frame (making it "virtual"), that contains many object, many properties, and then instantiate several other frames that will use this "template" ("inherit" from it).
-This reduces the necessary code, and can help you make consistent GUIs: for example, you can create a "ButtonTemplate", and use it for all the buttons of your GUI.
+This is mainly due to a powerful inheritance system.
+You can create a "virtual" frame template, containing any number of children regions and any set of properties, and then instantiate several frames that will "inherit" from this template.
+This reduces the necessary code, and can help you make consistent GUIs.
+For example, you can create a "ButtonTemplate", and use it as a base for all the buttons of your GUI.
+Then if you need to change your buttons to have round instead of square corners, you only need to do the modification to the button template, and it will apply to all buttons.

 ## Demonstration